tradingstrategy-ai/docs/source/glossary.rst

         In :term:`portfolio construction`, an alpha signal refers to a metric or indicator used to identify investments that are likely to outperform the broader market.
 Alpha signals can be derived from a variety of sources, including fundamental analysis, technical analysis, and quantitative models.

+        Alpha signals are also known as *trading signals*.

         The goal of using an alpha signal is to identify securities that are undervalued or overvalued compared to their peers, and to use that information to construct a portfolio that generates excess returns (i.e., alpha) relative to a benchmark index.

         Examples of alpha signals include measures of company profitability, earnings growth, price momentum, and valuation ratios.
 A portfolio manager may use one or more alpha signals to construct a portfolio that is expected to outperform the benchmark index.